 The majority of states follow the modified comparative fault model, which is split into two distinct categories: the 50 percent bar rule and the 51 percent bar rule.
 In states following the 50 percent rule (including Colorado and Utah), a party that is 50 percent or more responsible for an accident may not recover any damages.
 In states adhering to the 51 percent rule, a party may not recover if he or she is 51 percent at fault.

 Confused?
-Get Legal Help Absolutely Free
+Get a Legal Evaluation Absolutely Free

 It's normal to feel overwhelmed by the complexities of negligence law, particularly when you may be at least partially at fault for your injuries.
 If you are filing a lawsuit, or defending against one, you owe it to yourself to speak with a seasoned personal injury lawyer.
 In fact, you have nothing lose by having an attorney review your claim at absolutely no cost to you.